wp-plugins/calculated-fields-form/README.txt

         ....
         }

 I've decided display the results of CALCULATEAMORTIZATION operation in a tabular format because is easier to understand.
-The first element in the result is the tag to open the table: <table>, and the row with the column names:
+The first element in the result is the tag to open the table: &lt;table&gt;, and the row with the column names:

         str = '<table cellpadding=" 10" >';
         str += '<tr>';